secure-rm/core/README.md

 ### Using Windows:

-Be sure to use `".\path\file"` with doublequotes since back-slashes will always be interpreted as escape characters, not path separators.
+Be sure to use `".\path\file"` with double quotes since back-slashes will always be interpreted as escape characters, not path separators.

 Another solution is to double the back-slashes like: `.\\path\\file`